google/zetasql/docs/functions-and-operators.md

 ## Navigation functions

-The following sections describe the navigation functions that ZetaSQL supports.
+ZetaSQL supports navigation functions.
 Navigation functions are a subset window functions.
 To create a window function call and learn about the syntax for window functions, see [Window function_calls][window-function-calls].